Strappazzon/PD2-Real-Weapon-Names/README.md

 ## Requirements
 This mod requires the [BLT Hook](http://paydaymods.com/download/) installed in order to work.
+For auto-update the ["Update this Mod"](https://modworkshop.net/mydownloads.php?action=view_down&did=19117) is needed but it's optional.

 ## How to install the mod
 To install the mod simply extract the **Real Weapon Names** folder from inside the ZIP archive, then paste it inside the `\PAYDAY 2\mods\` folder.
-The mod will auto-update from now on so you don't have to download it manually every time an update is pushed.

 ## Supported Languages
 Real Weapon Names supports many languages.
 You can see the localization progress down below: